Condzi/hi/notes.md

   - Additional, pipeline-specific uniforms for adjusting the effects

   Additionally, batchers pipelines have instancing.
 How to handle that?

+  ### Pipelines Plan
+  - Drawing textured rectangles, then sorting them...?

+  PostFX:
+  - This could be applied to any surface, no?
+  - Blur, Bloom etc?

+  Final:
+  - Combine all postfx stages?

   ## Key Bindings
     Checks input events and updates the binding status accordingly.